pomsaddons/Virage-Grow-A-Garden-Macro-Debloated/README.md

 # Virage Grow A Garden Macro
 A macro for the Roblox game "Grow a Garden"

+# this isnt malware, mods are fearmongering, if you really care take a look at the ahk file

  ## Installation
  - First of all, you need to download [AutoHotKey v1.1](https://www.autohotkey.com/) (Not 2.0), and run the installer
  - After downloading, extract the ZIP file to your desired directory